 If you moved to the city from elsewhere in New York State, the immunization record may already be in the CIR.
 You should contact your or your child's previous health care provider, the last school you or your child attended, the New York State Department of Health, or your local (county) health department for your immunization records.

-CIR records do not replace individual- or parent-maintained immunization records, such as the Lifetime Health Record (commonly known as the "yellow card").
-Providers, individuals and parents/guardians should continue to use this record.
+Our immunization records do not replace individual or parent-maintained immunization records, such as the Lifetime Health Record.
+You and your provider should continue to use this record if you have it.